Chocolate Chip Cookies

 Yes!
 Chocolate chip cookie dough can be frozen as well as baked cookies.
 For freezing the dough I recommend freezing it in already portioned baking sizes so that it’s easy to grab a few at a time and bake.
 This allows you portion control so you don’t have to bake an entire batch at once if you don’t want to and you still get fresh from the oven taste and feel.
 For freezing cookies, flash freeze them on a baking sheet for about 20 minutes before transferring to an airtight container or Ziplock bag in the freezer.

 Yes they can but that molasses in the brown sugar is what helps to give chocolate chip cookies their iconic chewy goodness.
 You can make your own brown sugar substitute if you find yourself trying to avoid the store.
 Simply mix 1 cup of white sugar with 1 teaspoon of molasses and it becomes 1 cup of brown sugar.
 Use what you need and follow along as directed.

-If you follow along with this recipe as I suggest this shouldn’t be an issue, but one of the biggest reasons for flat cookies is a warm dough.
-By chilling our dough we allow the butter and everything in it to set up so much that while baking it gives the cookie a puffy result instead of a flat one.
+If you chill the dough, you won’t get flat cookies!
+One of the biggest reasons for flat cookies is a warm dough.
+By chilling our dough, we allow the butter and everything in it to set up so much that while baking, it helps the cookie retain a little bit of its height instead of flattening out.
 So even if you are in a hurry to get your hands on these tasty cookies, make sure you chill the dough before baking because it’s super important!

 My Favorite Cookie Recipes